 The most common translation for mandala is 'circle' or more specifically 'sacred circle.
 The word mandala comes from Sanskrit which is an ancient Indic language from the Asain sub-continent.
 The Shruti Hindu scriptures and all the classical Indian epic poems were written in Sanskrit over 2500 years ago.
 In Hinduism and Buddhism mandala are created as spiritual and ritual symbols representing the Universe or a generic term for any plan, chart or geometric pattern that represents the cosmos both metaphysically or symbolically.
 The circular pattern or circle form is ubiquitous in the Arts and Architecture of antiquity.

-Its understandable the mandala is becoming more common in the West because of its intricate and aesthetically pleasing and contemplative patterning.
-It describes the makers anthropo-cosmic universe and mandala tends to be governed by the two major forms of geometry, plane and projective, with circles, squares, and triangles creating various combinations and tesselations.
+It is understandable the mandala is becoming more common in the West because of its intricate and aesthetically pleasing and contemplative patterning.
+It describes the maker's anthropo-cosmic universe and mandala tends to be governed by the two major forms of geometry, plane and projective, with circles, squares, and triangles creating various combinations and tesselations.
 The inherent simplicity within an apparent complex pattern makes the process of making mandala accessible.
 Find the patterns that are 'universal' across world traditions both ancient and modern and see pattern and structure in the created universe as evidence for intelligence.